Michigan Drug Rehab Programs

 - The use of over-the-counter and/or prescription medications to help ease withdrawal symptoms

-When you have completed detox and your withdrawal symptoms are gone, you can begin immersing yourself in therapy.
+When you have completed detox and your withdrawal symptoms are gone, you can begin immersing yourself in behavioral therapy other types of rehabilitation.

-A drug inpatient rehab program typically provides several evidence-based treatments and therapies to help treat addiction.
+Inpatient rehab programs typically provide several evidence-based treatments and therapies to help treat addiction.
 Some of the most common include:

 - Cognitive-behavioral therapy (CBT)